sistm/TcGSA/cran-comments.md

-* This is an update of the TcGSA package
+# This is an update of the TcGSA package

 ## Test environments
-* local OS X install, R 3.6.0
+* local macOS 10.12.6 install, R 3.6.1
-* ubuntu 14.04.5 (on travis-ci, devel and release)
+* macOS 10.13.3 (on travis-ci), R devel and release
-* OS X 10.13.3 (on travis-ci, devel and release)
+* ubuntu 16.04.6 (on travis-ci), R devel and release
-* Windows Server 2012 R2 x64 (on appveyor, devel and release)
+* Windows Visual Studio 2015 (on appveyor), R devel and release

 ## R CMD check results
 0 errors | 0 warnings | 0 note

 ## Reverse dependencies
 There are no reverse dependencies.

+Thanks, Boris Hejblum

+---